plappi/2050/menu/teaching.md

 title: Teaching
 ---

-Environmental economics; intermediate course in Finnish is [here](https://moodle.helsinki.fi/course/view.php?id=37887)
+Environmental economics; intermediate course in Finnish is [here](https://moodle.helsinki.fi/course/view.php?id=37887) (log in as a guest)

 Mathematics for economists